awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 Amazon FSx provides access control at the file and folder level with Windows access control lists \(ACLs\)\.
 It provides access control at the file system level using Amazon Virtual Private Cloud \(Amazon VPC\) security groups\.
 In addition, it provides access control at the API level using AWS Identity and Access Management \(IAM\) access policies\.
 Users accessing file systems are authenticated with Microsoft Active Directory\.
 Amazon FSx integrates with AWS CloudTrail to monitor and log your API calls letting you see actions taken by users on your Amazon FSx resources\.

 Additionally, it protects your data by taking highly durable backups of your file system automatically on a daily basis and allows you to take additional backups at any point\.

-## DFS Support<a name="DFS-support"></a>

-Amazon FSx supports the use of Microsoft Distributed File System \(DFS\)\.
-Amazon FSx uses DFS for file system deployments across multiple AZs, organizing data on multiple file systems into one common folder structure, for scale\-out performance\.
+For more information, see [Security in Amazon FSx](security.md)\.

+## Availability and Durability<a name="avail_durability"></a>

+Amazon FSx for Windows File Server oﬀers file systems with two levels of availability and durability\.
+Single\-AZ file ensure high availability within a single Availability Zone \(AZ\) by automatically detecting and addressing component failures\.
+In addition, Multi\-AZ file systems provide high availability and failover support across multiple AZs by provisioning and maintaining a standby file server in a separate AZ within an AWS Region\.
+To learn more about Single\-AZ and Multi\-AZ file system deployments, see [Availability and Durability: Single\-AZ and Multi\-AZ File Systems](high-availability-multiAZ.md)\.

+## Managing File Systems<a name="managing-FSxW"></a>

+You can administer your Amazon FSx for Windows File Server file systems using custom remote management PowerShell commands, or using the Windows\-native GUI in some cases\.
+To learn more about managing Amazon FSx file systems, see [Administering File Systems](administering-file-systems.md)\.

 ## Pricing for Amazon FSx<a name="pricing"></a>

 With Amazon FSx, there are no upfront hardware or software costs, and you pay for only the resources used, with no minimum commitments, setup costs, or additional fees\.
-For information about the pricing and fees associated with the service, see [Amazon FSx for Windows File Server Pricing](https://aws.amazon.com//fsx/windows/pricing)\.
+For information about the pricing and fees associated with the service, see [Amazon FSx for Windows File Server Pricing](http://aws.amazon.com/fsx/windows/pricing)\.

 ## Assumptions<a name="assumptions"></a>